2022 Energy Assistance Payments By State (Full List)

 - in Australia when you claim

-If you are in lockdown, you are not eligible for the crisis payment because you can still leave your home for essential reasons such as essential work, exercise, support visits, or to buy food and medicine.
+If you are in lockdown, you are not eligible for this hidden Centrelink payment because you can still leave your home for essential reasons such as essential work, exercise, support visits, or to buy food and medicine.

-In order to claim the Covid-19 Crisis Payment in Australia you need to first establish your identity using myGov and contact ServicesAustralia within 14 days of quarantine or self-isolation.
+To claim the COVID-19 Crisis Payment in Australia you need to first establish your identity using myGov and contact ServicesAustralia within 14 days of quarantine or self-isolation.

 You will also need to provide proof of severe financial hardship, which can include evidence of: